MarkHoeber/tools-tech-syllabus/source/index.rst

 **Middlesex Community College**

-This course will help you become familiar with a wide variety of current tools and technologies writers use to publish online content.
+This course will help you become familiar with a wide variety of current tools and technologies writers use to create, manage, and publish online content.

 Getting Started
 ******************

-To get started, we will set up our content management system and an editor.
+To get started, we will set up our content management, GitHub, and dive into the basics of online content: HTML and CSS.
-And we'll learn about HTML, which is the format in which we'll deliver all information.

 .. toctree::
    :maxdepth: 1